madmax-codewarrior-0/switch-witch/README.md

 ### About
 These scripts are currently designed to work with Oregon State University, Information Services - Client Services - Service Desk, Community Network operations.
-They have been developed for internal departmental use, and can be used in other support departments or publicly as well.
+They have been developed for internal departmental use, but can be used in other support departments or publicly as well.
 If something doesn't quite fit or you have feature requests, please feel free to email the developer.
 Please see the wiki for details on the scripts(work-in-progress).